A Comprehensive, Personalized Approach

 - Obstetric Complications

 - Urinary Incontinence

 - Venous Stasis

 Obesity is also linked with reduced quality of life, social discrimination, disability and increased medical costs.
 It is estimated that in the U.S. the annual health expenditures associated with obesity is $147 billion per year — that's 21% of U.S. healthcare costs.

 Obesity + Metabolic Disorders

 The disease of obesity is so much more than simply excess weight.
 It truly is a metabolic disease involving complex metabolic and hormonal mechanisms.
 Obesity is associated with a chronic state of inflammation.
 Excessive fat cells release a cascade of biochemicals which result in chronic inflammation.
 It is believed that this chronic state of inflammation results in diseases such as diabetes, heart disease, stroke, cancer and joint and muscle pains.

 It is estimated that over 90% of all individuals suffering from diabetes are either overweight or obese.
-CDC estimates that diabetes has more than tripled between 1980-2010 in the U.S. The state of Washington ranks amongst the highest with a rate increase of over 200%.
-About 6 million Americans have Type 2 diabetes and are unaware of it.
+The Centers for Disease Control and Prevention estimates that diabetes has more than tripled between 1980 and 2010 in the U.S. The state of Washington ranks among the highest, with a rate increase of over 200%.
+About six million Americans have Type 2 diabetes and are unaware of it.

 The estimated annual health expenditures associated with diabetes is $174 billion per year, representing 14% of the total healthcare expenditure.